770 641-9336

 Around noon we clean up and have lunch.
 Again, they have free time to play or continue to work on a project they started earlier.
 Some kids read books from our library, others play games.
 If kids happen to bring a device to play with, this is one of two times during the day they can use them.

 After lunch, we usually go outside if the weather permits.
-Both age groups meet at the grassy area across our parking lot, and we set up our boundaries and let the kids play tag, or sharks and minnows or what ever other game they come up with.
+Both age groups meet at the grassy area or playground, and we set up our boundaries and let the kids play tag, or sharks and minnows or what ever other game they come up with.
 Depending on our day, we try to keep them playing outside for about 60 minutes.
 On rainy days we will extend the free time inside to let them get some extra energy out.

 In the afternoon, we complete two additional Science Activities with an afternoon snack break in between.
 About 4:00pm we do a group clean up.
 The kids help put all projects away, sweep the floor, wipe the tables, and get organized.
 Once that is done, the kids can play games, use their devices, draw or color until their parents pick them up.
 At the end of camp, the kids make sure they have all of their projects and lab notebooks to bring home and share with you.